A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Proof of Theorem

 \subsection{Acknowledgements}

+I would like to thank the two anonymous reviewers for their helpful suggestions and comments.
+The current proof of Lemma \ref{GS} was provided by one of the reviewers.

-I would like to thank Mihai Ciucu for his encouragement and fruitful discussions.
-I also thank David Wilson for showing me the q-mode of his software, \texttt{vacmax 1.6e} (available for downloading at \url{http://dbwilson.com/vaxmacs/}), which is really helpful in verifying the formulas in the paper.
+I also thank Mihai Ciucu for fruitful discussions, and David Wilson for showing me the $q$-mode of his software \texttt{vacmax 1.6e} (available for downloading at David Wilson's website, \texttt{http://dbwilson.com/vaxmacs/}), which is really helpful in verifying the formulas in the paper.

+This research was supported in part by the Institute for Mathematics and its Applications with funds provided by the National Science Foundation (grant no. DMS-0931945).